Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 Their per-capita consumption of 2.4 cups a day is the same as those consumed in the US, Spain, the UK, and France combined.

-Therefore, if they are heavy coffee and caffeine drinkers, how do they fare in terms of the above health benefits and diseases that were mentioned earlier?
+If they are heavy coffee and caffeine drinkers, how do they fare in terms of the above health benefits and diseases mentioned earlier?

 - Suicide Rate: Ranked #93 in the world